 The success of Endow Iowa and the County Endowment Fund Program is dependent on a strong community foundations network.
 To that end, the Iowa Community Foundations Initiative has become a core program area for the Iowa Council of Foundations in its role as the state's Lead Philanthropic Entity (LPE) - a designation the organization has held since 2004.
-The Initiative is focused not only on administering and marketing the Endow Iowa and County Endowment Fund programs, but also on supporting the network of community foundations and affiliates across the state.
+The Initiative is focused not only on administering and marketing the Endow Iowa and County Endowment Fund programs, but also supporting the network of community foundations and affiliates across the state.
 This is accomplished through a variety of strategies to both directly promote these programs and to strengthen the community foundation field to ensure their effective implementation.
-Below are highlights from this work in 2023.
-For more information about the Iowa Council of Foundations, please visit www.IowaCouncilofFoundations.org.
+Below are highlights from this work in 2024.
+For more information about the Iowa Council of Foundations, please visit www.lowaCouncilofFoundations.org.

-Strategy #1: Building Awareness Among Potential Donors and Nonprofit Partners

-Included in this area are continued efforts to distribute targeted advertisements and public service announcements about Endow Iowa and the County Endowment Fund Program in partnership with community foundations through a variety of media outlets, including Iowa Public Radio, Iowa Public Television, ia Magazine, The Iowan magazine, Iowa Farm Bureau's Spokesman publication, the statewide edition of the Des Moines Business Record (Business Record Iowa), and Business Record online.
+Strategy #1: Building Awareness Among Potential Donors and Nonprofit Partners foundations through a variety of media outlets, including Iowa Public Radio, Iowa Public Television, ia Magazine, The Iowan magazine, Iowa Farm Bureau's Spokesman publication, the statewide edition of the Des Moines Business Record (Business Record Iowa), and Business Record online.
 These ads are targeted to reach potential donors across the state and drive them to contact their local community foundation.